About the Design

-A layered façade with louvre screens and external terrace spaces protects the building from the direct heat loads of the harsh tropical sun, while creating a sense of permeability and connectivity between internal spaces and the external community spaces.
+A layered façade with louvre screens and external terrace spaces protects the building from the direct heat of the harsh tropical sun.

 The teaching areas will be in the middle levels and staff offices on the top floors.

-The landscaped terraces, which can be accessed from inside the building, help contribute to the permeability and connectivity between inside of the building and the outside environment.
+The landscaped terraces help contribute to the permeability and connectivity between the building and outdoor spaces.